 We can provide advice to all separated parties in relation to their family law matters including parenting, property, divorce and family violence matters.
-We can assist parties that are married, in a de facto relationship and/or a same sex couples or identify as LGBTQ that are either married or in a de facto relationship.
+We can assist parties that are married, in a de facto relationship and/or a same sex couples or identify as LGBTIQA that are either married or in a de facto relationship.

 De facto couples are defined as parties who have resided together for two years, or have a child or have purchased a property together.
 There are other factors that are considered under the Family Law Act and we suggest that you contact us to obtain legal advice.